cdown/chrisdown.name/_posts/2024-02-05-reliably-creating-d-state-processes-on-demand.md

 This happens because even though `vfork()` shares the address space, it _does not_ share registers between the child and parent.
-Importantly, this means that the parent's stack pointer and frame pointer registers are still independent from those in the child.
+Importantly, this means that the parent's stack pointer and frame pointer registers are still independent of those in the child.
 This independence extends to all registers, including the instruction pointer register (which stores the next instruction to execute), and this is how the parent resumes at `vfork()` instead of trying to continue from what the child has already done when it wakes up.

 While there might be some more stuff on the stack, the parent doesn't care: from its perspective what's contained in those addresses is meaningless and can